Azure/ARO-HCP/dev-infrastructure/docs/development-setup.md

 * (3) ... and allow overrides and introduction of new configuration
 * (4) deployment environments inherit configuration from their cloud and the global defaults
 * (5) ... and allow overrides and introduction of new configuration
-* (6) regional overrides customize a deployment environment to accomoate for regional specifics
+* (6) regional overrides customize a deployment environment to accommodate for regional specifics

 The base configuration for all Red Hat Azure Subscription based deployments can be found under `clouds.public.defaults`.
 This configures the shared infrastructure and component versions to be used in general.